+202,423 shares

-Common Stock offered by selling stockholders 200,000 shares Use of proceeds We will not receive any proceeds from the sale of shares in this offering Nasdaq National Market symbol AMSC
+We will not receive any proceeds from the sale of the shares in the offering.

+AMSC

 RISK FACTORS

 An investment in our common stock involves a high degree of risk.
 You should carefully consider the following risk factors and the other information included or incorporated by reference into this prospectus before investing in our common stock.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our business operations.
 If any of these risks occur, our business could suffer, the market price of our common stock could decline and you could lose all or part of your investment in our common stock.